 More about Legislators’ District Offices

-Legislators have a completely separate staff in their district offices than in their capitol offices, so it is vital that we visit their district offices.
+Legislators have a completely separate staff in their district offices than in their capitol offices, so it is vital that we contact their district offices.
 This way they will already have a proper understanding of what private home education is and know real live homeschoolers when the subject of private homeschooling comes up in the legislature.
-Visiting your legislator at their district office is also one of the most effective ways to get to know your legislator.

 It is important to coordinate the visit with Christian Home Educators Association of California (CHEA), as we work in cooperation with them to coordinate these meetings.
 Only one group or individual should visit the same legislator in a single day.